It's great to welcome you back to our venues!

 There will be a hand sanitiser station within the entrance to the venue – please give your hands a good sanitising before you enter.

-We will use the customer data we have on file for test and protect purposes.
 Find out more about test and protect here.

 We’ve removed multiple touch points within the foyer to reduce the risk of virus transmission and help our housekeeping teams.